 Lecturer in Manufacturing and Management

-Dr. A. Arivazhagan is a New Academic - Lecturer in Mechanical Engineering at the Robert Gordon University, School of Engineering, Aberdeen, Scotland.
+Dr. A. Arivazhagan is an Academic Lecturer in the School Mechanical Engineering, Robert Gordon University, Aberdeen, Scotland.
 His area of research involves Manufacturing Technology / CAD/ CAM/ CAPP/ CNC machining (5/3 axis – ceramics and metals) / Industry 4.0 / Cyber Physical Integration/ DFMA / FEA for Design & Manufacturing / Software development using C/C++/JAVA/C#.Net/Python/ Cloud & Web based.